Bella Thorne Slowly Bares Her Breasts After Getting Her Nipple Pierced

 Bella Thorne is happier in her skin these days.
 The body positive actress has been breaking barriers by posing nude, opening up about her acne, and talking about not shaving her body hair.
 Bella has also been dying her hair every color of the rainbow, as seen on her social media accounts.

 The Famous In Love star is at it again as she was seen rocking a see-through top on Snapchat, reports The Interro Bang.
 Thorne was seen singing in the back of a car in a black sheer top that would rival Kendall Jenner’s boob-grazing Instagram look.
-But, it looks like Thorne was covered up as she was rocking a bra.
+However, it looks like Thorne was covered up as she was rocking a bra.

 This comes after the former Disney star revealed that she got her nipple pierced after she was inspired by the reality star.
 Bella has been getting pierced a lot lately, recently debuting her septum piercing and sharing the entire piercing process on Snapchat, reports Twist Magazine.
 She recently took to Twitter to say that she was inspired by Kendall’s nipple piercing and was considering getting one herself.